-A.3 The preceding map of Kington St Michael illustrates both the existing settlement boundary and the proposed revised settlement boundary.
-Table A.3 below explains why each of the proposed amendments were made to the existing settlement boundary, in line with the settlement boundary review methodology(16).
+A.3 The preceding map of Kington St Michael illustrates both the existing settlement boundary ("WCS January 2015),and the proposed revised pre-submission settlement boundary ("HSAP Pre-Submission June 2017") and proposed changes following consultation ("HSAP Submission May 2018").
+Table A.3 below explains why each of the proposed amendments in the pre-submission settlement boundary were made to the existing settlement boundary, in line with the settlement boundary review methodology (18).
 The grid reference numbers are those used on the map overleaf.